splunk/public-o11y-docs/README.md

 * The navigation structure is defined by the `index.rst` file.
 * Each first-level folder contains the files and folders for each major section of the documentation.
-* Images are PNG or GIF files inside the `_images` directory, which is structured according to O11y areas.
+* Images are PNG or GIF files in the `_images` directory, which is structured according to O11y areas.
 * The `_build` folder contains the local build of the docs, produced by `make html`.
 To erase the contents of `_build`, enter `make clean`.

 > **NOTE:** Ignore all other files and folders, as they contain configuration settings and template files that you must not edit.